modehnal/GNOMETerminalAutomation/article/presentation_article.md

         pass
 ```

 To better visualize structure of the behave `.feature` files.
-Single feature files can contain multiple `Scenarios` and each scenario contains `Steps` that are impletemted in `steps.py` file that is located in `steps` directory.
+Single feature files can contain multiple `Scenarios` and each scenario contains `Steps` that are implemented in `steps.py` file that is located in `steps` directory.

     ┌───────────────────────────────────────────────────────────────────────────────────┐
     │         ┌────────────────────────────────┐ ┌────────────────────────────────┐     │